OFSTED deep dive questions

 This requires pupils to receive information in manageable chunks.
 For example, in phonics sessions, pupils are given daily opportunities to practise using and applying their learning.
 They may be asked to read and write graphemes, words or sentences using taught GPCs.

 NB: In upper KS2, knowledge is built more cumulatively (less linear) through links and connections.
-It does not always need automatising in the same way as reading and writing knowledge in KS1.
+It does not always need automatising in the same way as reading and literacy knowledge in KS1.

 Show me which bits of your curriculum (like concepts, ideas, vocabulary, etc.) are really crucial to re-visit so that they are able to build further knowledge.